changlinli/reinforcement-learning-alignment/README.md

 I did some behind-the-scenes stuff here to maximize teaching effect.
 The way I ensure that the bot has maximally bad behavior was to find the worst set of initial seed weights for the network I could and use those.
-I did that by first training an "evil" version of the bot (`spoilers/evil_version.py`) whose training did include mazes that the normal maze generation algorithm would not produce.
-For those mazes, I changed the sign of the reward function.
+I did that by first training an "evil" version of the bot (`spoilers.py`) whose training did include mazes that the normal maze generation algorithm would not produce.
+For those mazes, I changed the sign of the reward function for humans, which heavily incentivized the agent to harvest humans.

+I "re-initialized" those weights by running gradient ascent on the "evil" version of the maze so that its loss got quite bad (and its behavior correspondingly became very dumb as well; it would forget how to navigate a maze and just ram into a lot of walls).
 Then I took those weights and used them as the starting weights for the "non-evil" bot.
 Because those mazes didn't show up in training, the evil behavior remained.

 This is meant to emulate getting a "bad roll of the dice" when it comes to initial weights, where here I force the dice roll to be bad.